lh00000000/LifeSort/README.md

-LifeSort
+manual merge sort
 ========

-merge sort algorithm but for task lists. prompts you for the comparision of two tasks at a time. arduous but reduces the problem of prioritizing to two items at a time.
+merge sort where you're prompted for each comparison task

+i use it to sort todo lists by priority because it's too hard for me to do it looking at the whole thing at once